Home » Vinyl Records » Understanding Vinyl Record Weights & Why They Are Important

 Heavier records play with less vibrations during playback and as a result, the sound is a bit more stable and closer to perfectly ideal.

 Vinyl weight is a major factor in sound quality, durability, and how the thing sounds in general.
-To keep your vinyl records in Australia sounding great, choose the right weight so you and every spin are a true delight.
+To keep your vinyl records sounding great, choose the right weight so you and every spin are a true delight.
 Here are some of the key reasons why record weight is important.

 Significance of Vinyl Record Weight